Sovereignty Is Of The Individual

 Rights are the universal equalizer.

 ✅ 5.
-Everyone Benefits When Everyone Is Sovereign
+Everyone Benefits When Everyone Is Recognized As Sovereign

 1. Trade replaces coercion